 Survivors of Sexual Assault

-It is estimated that 1 in every 5 women will be experience some form of sexual violence in their lifetime.
+It is estimated that one in every five women will be experience some form of sexual violence in their lifetime.
 There are many resources available for survivors of sexual assault.
-If you or someone you know is a victim of sexual violence, please call (203) 254-4090 for guidance or to file a report.
+If you or someone you know is a victim of sexual violence, please call (203) 254-4357 for guidance or to file a report.
 A brochure is also available listing many resources available.
 Please visit our survivor website for additional resources.

 If you need help in dealing with a situation or you believe there may be imminent danger of harm to a student or someone else, please call Public Safety at (203) 254-4090 immediately.